Affordable Care Act

 The No Wrong Door (NWD) System, including Aging and Disability Resource Centers (ADRC), represents a collaborative effort of the U.S. Administration for Community Living (ACL), the Centers for Medicare & Medicaid Services (CMS), and the Veterans Health Administration (VHA), to support state efforts to streamline access to Long Term Services and Supports (LTSS) options for all populations and all payers.

-View this tip sheet for an overview of health disparities in chronic diseases among American Indians/Alaska Natives (AI/AN) and a list of effective strategies for increasing access to chronic disease self-management education (CDSME) programs to improve overall health.
+View this overview of health disparities in chronic diseases among American Indians/Alaska Natives (AI/AN) and a list of effective strategies for increasing access to chronic disease self-management education (CDSME) programs to improve overall health.

 Overview of the Menominee Indian Tribe of Wisconsin’s Model of Long-Term Care (PPT)